 Add some butter – The butter prevents the rice from sticking to the bottom of the pan.
 If you don’t want to use butter, then you can use olive oil instead or a light oil.
 You can leave out the butter altogether if you are watching calories and fat content but the rice may stick to the bottom of the pan.

-Add extra flavor – I like to use chicken broth instead of water.
-This adds more flavor and richness.
-Spice mixes like Italian seasoning are also a fun addition.
+Add extra flavor – I like to use chicken stock or beef broth instead of water.
+Spice mixes like Italian seasoning are easy to add.
+But a teaspoon or two of lemon zest is super easy.

 Great for a crowd – When I cooked for 120 people at church I could easily make perfect rice without it being mushy and washing all those pots.